The Mergers & Acquisitions Review: Egypt

 Egyptian law does not explicitly regulate or recognise the concept of the drag-along right.
 There are no publicly available Court of Cassation judgments addressing the validity or enforceability of drag-along or similar rights.
 In addition, in practice, GAFI does not accept the inclusion of drag-along right provisions in a company's articles of association.
 Accordingly, drag-along right provisions fall under the scope of application of the general provisions of the Civil Code and the Executive Regulations of the Companies Law, and qualify as a conditional contractual obligation.
 Hence, the drag-along right is valid under Egyptian law because the fundamental conditions that trigger the drag-along right (i.e., a third-party bona fide purchaser wishing to acquire a majority or all of the capital of a target) do not conflict with the Civil Code.
 However, its enforceability remains untested.

 Note that the same is applicable to put option provisions.
 Accordingly, put option provisions fall under the scope of application of the general provisions of the Civil Code and the Executive Regulations of the Companies Law and arguably qualify as a promise to contract.

-In light of the foregoing, the introduction of a regulated shareholders' agreement will give parties to M&A transactions further comfort, since rights such as drag-along rights and put option rights will be incorporated into such shareholders' agreement.
+In light of the foregoing, the introduction of a regulated shareholders' agreement will give parties to M&A transactions further comfort, as rights such as drag-along rights and put option rights will be incorporated into this shareholders' agreement.

 ii Preferred shares